-Pigeon Spire’s moderate West Ridge is a must-do and pure fun
+2. Pigeon Spire’s moderate West Ridge: A must-do and pure fun

 Look no further than the all time classic Pigeon Spire.
 This Bugaboos climbing spot is perfect for anyone getting their footing with alpine climbing but wants a taste of the best rock in the world.
 The Pigeon Spire throws in a long and continuous knife edge with tons of exposure, over 458 m (1,500 ft)!
 Not super technical or sustained, the spire offers up excellent fourth and low fifth-class climbing the whole way up.
 In fact, the West Ridge (5.4) of the Pigeon Spire is an all-star for its position and exposure — even among the classics.
 If bulletproof rock quality wasn’t enough, wherever you turn, you’ll find the Vowell Glacier and surrounding peaks fencing the Pigeon such as The Howser Towers, Bugaboo and Snowpatch.
 I try to make an effort to climb Pigeon every time I’m in the Bugaboos.

-Howser Towers, the giants of the Purcell Range
+3. Howser Towers: The giants of the Purcell Range

 If other spires don’t pose enough of a challenge for you, cut your teeth on the long wall routes of the Howser Towers.
 These climbs take it up a notch (or two) as alpinists endeavor to venture on truly committing and remote routes.
 The Howser peaks are also the tallest in the park at over 3300 m (11,200 ft).
 Beckey-Chouinard is one of the most classic climbs in North America, if not the world.
 Ringing out at 5.10, this 609-meter (2,000 ft), 15-pitch wonder ascends the whole height of the west face of the South Howser.
 The “BC” was first ascended way back in 1961 by Yvon Chouinard and the infamous Fred Beckey.
 History makes it even more classic.
 Head to the Bugaboos in the months of September or October to have mixed and ice climbing routes.
 There’s also The Big Hose (5.9 WI4, M5), first climbed solo by the writer Jonathan Krakauer in 1978.
 It’s now a popular mixed alpine line.

-The Crescent Tower and Spire for low-angle classic climbs
+4. The Crescent Tower and Spire: Low-angle classic climbs

 Each of the Crescent Towers’ pitches offer a lower-angle introduction to the Bugaboo rock.
 The Crescent Towers are settled between Crescent Spire and Eastpost Spire, a quick, non-glaciated approach from the Applebee Dome campground.
 Not to be confused with the spire of the same name, the towers are actually a series of five summits.
 Routes start at 5.6.
 Get your blood flowing with a warm up on the Lion’s Way or the Ears Between.
 McTech Arete is a 5.10 on the Crescent Spire with pitch after pitch of uber-classic climbs.
 McTech is often crowded.
 Plan B climbs include McTech Roof, Paddle Flake Direct or Woza Moya.

-Bugaboos Spire lives up to the name thanks to technical Kain Route
+5. Bugaboos Spire: Lives up to the name thanks to technical Kain Route

 Climbing at Bugaboo Spire is no surprise why this 3200 m (10,500 ft) spire bears the range’s name.
 The Kain Route will take you up the South Ridge.
 Even though it’s rated a 5.6, you’ll want to have a significant amount of fitness, “mountain sense” and experience with route finding.
 Reaching the Kain Route requires mountaineering skills on the very steep and objectively dangerous Snowpatch/Bugaboo Col. I’ve seen and heard of many accidents in the Snowpatch/Bugaboo col over the years.
 You should have adequate crampons, ice axes and planning.
 Rock quality can be chossy and loose with ridge scrambling.
 Low fifth-class climbing needs protection with a light rack and rope.
 Less experienced climbers are wise to climb with a guide.
 I’ve seen many people get caught on top of these ridges.
 Plus, the weather is merciless.
 Be prepared for a lightning storm to appear out of nowhere.
 They could pin you down.